 Conceptually, this methodology is similar to PC decomposition of fitted values in redundancy analysis (RDA).
 However, by standardizing vector length and focusing on response coefficients, we attempt to better compare across sites with different experimental durations, independently of the magnitude of total treatment effect.

-Pairwise comparisons between estimated fertilization were used to better identify the influence of functional groups structuring species responses.
+Pairwise comparisons between estimated fertilization effects were used to better identify the influence of functional groups structuring species responses.
 Regression lines were fit to pairwise response coefficients using major axis regression, which preserves correlation between two or more response variables.
 Regression line slopes were allowed to vary by species functional group identity – legume, forb, grass, and woody.
 Differences in functional group slopes were assessed using permutation tests with 9999 permutations and adjusted using the Sidak correction.

 Figure 1: